samuelomondi22/cse212/3-tree.md

 ```

 2. Display
-We traverse when we want to display.
+<p>We traverse when we want to display.
 The traverse will visit the each node from smallest to largest.
-It has a O(n) performance.
+It has a O(n) performance.</p>

 ```
 """